dgc-proton/2024-25_Aberdeen_Robotics_Competition/Competition_Rules.md

 The decision of the competition judges regarding the above is final.

-### Other General Rules
+## Other General Rules

 1. If in doubt about any aspect of the rules, ask for clarification.
 Competitors should comply with both the spirit and the letter of these rules.
 Ask [Dave](mailto:d.riley.22@abdn.ac.uk?subject=[GitHub]%20Tag%20Robot%20Competition) for clarifications where necessary.
 If Dave is unavailable, speak to another committee member.
 2. Each team can be made up of 1 to 3 people.
 3. On the day of the competition each team may only have a single robot in their posession, and this robot must not be physically altered between rounds.
 For the purpose of this competition 'physically altered' means to add or remove a component.
 Toggling a switch, or uploading different software between rounds is permitted.
-4. If a robot breaks during between rounds of a heat and cannot be repaired within 2 minutes then (at the judges discretion) that team forefits that heat.
+4. If a robot breaks between rounds of a heat and cannot be repaired within 2 minutes then (at the judges discretion) that team forefits that heat.
 5. If a robot is unable to continue competing, and therefore not all of the other teams were able to compete against that robot, then all points relating to heats against that robot become void.
 This is to prevent the teams that have already competed against the robot from gaining an unfair points advantage.

-### Construction Specific Rules
+## Construction Specific Rules

 1. Robots are to be autonomous and self-contained.
 All actions must be driven solely by the onboard processor.
 Remote controls, wifi/bluetooth/other connections and similar things are not allowed.
 2. Size: The maximum permitted footprint of a robot is 150mm x 150mm.
 The maximum permitted height is 200mm.